minasmart/presentations/graphql-eu-2017/presentation.md

 }
 ```

-^ Since what we're doing through our decoding process is sort of complex, we actually managed our decode process like a set of middle ware.
+^ Since what we're doing through our decoding process is sort of complex, we build our decoder like a set of middle ware.
 This allows us to have an extensible interface, so we can add or remove decoding features in the future, without really impacting what already exists in our client

 ---